Mohammad Reza Khanzadeh: Padideh

 Khanzadeh signed a two-years contract with Padideh before the start of 2017–18.
 He scored 4 goals during his first season on the team.

 International career

 Youth

 He was called to the Iran U23 team for AFC U-22 Asian Cup qualification by coach Alireza Mansourian.
 He named in Iran U23 final list for Incheon 2014.

 Senior

 He was called up by Carlos Queiroz for the Team Meli training camp in Turkey and the match against Albania in May 2012; however, he did not play in the match.
-He was selected in Iran's 30-man provisional squad for the 2014 FIFA World Cup by Carlos Queiroz.
+He was selected in Iran's 30-man provisional squad for the 2014 FIFA World Cup by Queiroz.
 He was a stand-by player for Team Melli in the tournament.
 Khanzadeh was not selected in Iran's final squad for 2015 AFC Asian Cup.
 However, he was subsequently named as the replacement for the injured Hashem Beikzadeh.
-In May 2018 he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.